alinebone/alinebone.github.io/_posts/2019-08-03-our-daily-productivity-tips.md

 You can find the complete cheatsheet [here](https://github.com/robbyrussell/oh-my-zsh/wiki/Cheatsheet).

-To use it, add git to the plugins array in your zshrc file, in the end, your plugins array will be something like:
+To use it, add git to the plugins array in your .zshrc file, in the end, your plugins array will be something like:

 {% highlight default %}
 plugins=(